raphapr/rdo-packstack-installation/README.md

 # packstack --answer-file=packstack-answers-LCCV.txt
 </pre>

-# 4. installation Post configuration
+# 4. Post-Installation configuration

-## 4.1 Configurando a rede externa
+## 4.1 Setting the external network

-Assumindo que a rede externa é a 192.168.84.0/24, e a interface de rede utilizada ela é a **eth2**, edite os seguintes arquivo de configuração do **network node**:
+Assuming the external network is 192.168.84.0/24 and the network interface is **eth2**, edit the following configuration files on **network node**:

 /etc/sysconfig/network-scripts/ifcfg-br-ex